EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_1.md

 Additionally, we'll learn how to read-in results from analyzing 16S samples with Qiime2 by using phyloseq to import:
 * count tables in the ".biom" format
+* In the next steps we'll add:
   * phylogenetic trees
   * aligned fasta sequences

 Once we have the data in R, we will learn how to explore bioinformatic results and describe:
 * the number of rows and columns for each file